14coruma/Vision_Course_Projects/README.md

 ### Future Work
 The first thing we could look at to improve is to provide a way to detect the clefs of each staff.
 This would make the note detection more consistent to the true values.

+Our current output also has multiple overlapping boxes on the detected templates.
+We could mitigate this by using non-maximal suppression.

 We could also experiment with different threshold values that the user could adjust when applying on different images.